nksupermarket/html-spaceship/README.md

 The `wrapWordsClass` property allows you to attach a class signifying which words are shoot-able.
 The program will take all the elements with the class name defined in `wrapWordsClass` and wrap each word in a span element with the class name `"shootable-el"`.

+The "speed" property defines how fast the spaceship moves.

 The 'removedClass' serves as the class that styles elements that have been destroyed.
 This is the only non-optional property.

+## Boundaries and shootables

+Define your boundaries by attaching "boundary" as a class to the elements you'd like to act as walls.
+Define elements that can shot at and "destroyed" by attaching the class "shootable_el".